-Just like a wool sweater keeps you warm even when you are wet, sheep’s wool insulation performs well in damp environments.
+Just like a wool sweater keeps you warm even when wet, sheep’s wool insulation performs well in damp environments.
 After all, sheep have to stay warm in the rain, too.
 Not only that, but it also works as a very effective sound dampener.

 The only downside to sheep’s wool is that it is a bit more expensive than your traditional insulation choices.

 There are many reasons to insulate your interior walls.
-While the minimum standards where you live may not require interior insulation, no one really wants to live in a house that just meets the bare minimum.
+While the minimum standards where you live may not require interior insulation, no one wants to live in a house that just meets the bare minimum.

-While you probably don’t notice how much sound carries in your home (or maybe you do), I’m certain you will appreciate the quiet that insulation can provide.
+While you probably don’t notice how much sound carries in your home (or maybe you do), I’m certain you will appreciate the peace and quiet insulation can provide.
 But quiet is just a bonus.

 With a variety of insulation options out there for every budget, you can decide how much you are willing to invest.
-Regardless of which option you choose, your insulation will pay for itself with your monthly savings over time.
+Regardless of your choice, your insulation will pay for itself with your monthly savings over time.

 So, you can’t go wrong whether you are thinking about interior wall insulation for comfort or efficiency.